RELATES TO: KRS 148.853(2)(b), 241.060(1), 243.030(21), (34), 243.040, 243.050

 2. Located within an urban-county government under KRS Chapter 67A;

-3. Located within a city of the second class and meeting the incentive qualifications for an entertainment destination center project as set forth in KRS 148.853(2)(b)(1); or
+3. Located within a city with a population of 20,000 or greater based on the most recent federal decennial census and meeting the incentive qualifications for an entertainment destination center project as set forth in KRS 148.853(2)(b)(1); or

-4. Located within a county containing a city of the second class and meeting the incentive qualifications for an entertainment destination center project as set forth in KRS 148.853(2)(b)(1);
+4. Located within a county containing a city with a population equal to or greater than 20,000 based on the most recent federal decennial census and meeting the incentive qualifications for an entertainment destination center project as set forth in KRS 148.853(2)(b)(1);

 (b) Containing a minimum of 100,000 square feet of building space located within 2,000 feet of: